Data protection in United States: overview

 The Financial Services Modernization Act (Gramm-Leach-Bliley Act (GLB)) (15 U.S.C. §§6801-6827) regulates the collection, use and disclosure of financial information.
 It can apply broadly to financial institutions such as banks, securities firms and insurance companies, and to other businesses that provide financial services and products.
 GLB limits the disclosure of non-public personal information, and in some cases requires financial institutions to provide notice of their privacy practices and an opportunity for data subjects to opt out of having their information shared.
 In addition, there are several Privacy Rules promulgated by national banking agencies and the Safeguards Rule, Disposal Rule, and Red Flags Rule issued by the FTC that relate to the protection and disposal of financial data.

 The Health Insurance Portability and Accountability Act (HIPAA) (42 U.S.C. §1301 et seq.) regulates medical information.
 It can apply broadly to health care providers, data processors, pharmacies and other entities that come into contact with medical information.
 The Standards for Privacy of Individually Identifiable Health Information (HIPAA Privacy Rule) (45 C.F.R.
 Parts 160 and 164) apply to the collection and use of protected health information (PHI).
 The Security Standards for the Protection of Electronic Protected Health Information (HIPAA Security Rule) (45 C.F.R.
 160 and 164) provides standards for protecting medical data.
 The Standards for Electronic Transactions (HIPAA Transactions Rule) (45 C.F.R.
 160 and 162) applies to the electronic transmission of medical data.
 These HIPAA rules were revised in early 2013 under the HIPAA “Omnibus Rule”.
-Compliance with these changes is required by September 23, 2013.

 The HIPAA Omnibus Rule also revised the Security Breach Notification Rule (45 C.F.R.
 Part 164) which requires covered entities to provide notice of a breach of protected health information.
 Under the revised rule, a covered entity must provide notice of acquisition, access, use, or disclosure of PHI in a manner not permitted under the Privacy Rule, unless the covered entity or business associate demonstrates that there is a low probability that the protected health information has been compromised.

 The Fair Credit Reporting Act (15 U.S.C. §1681) (and the Fair and Accurate Credit Transactions Act (Pub.
-L. No. 108-159) which amended the Fair Credit Reporting Act) applies to consumer reporting agencies, those who use consumer reports (such as a lender) and those who provide consumer reporting information (such as a credit card company).
+L. No. 108-159) which amended the Fair Credit Reporting Act) applies to consumer reporting agencies, those who use consumer reports (such as a lender) and those who provide consumer-reporting information (such as a credit card company).
 Consumer reports are any communication issued by a consumer reporting agency that relates to a consumer's creditworthiness, credit history, credit capacity, character, and general reputation that is used to evaluate a consumer's eligibility for credit or insurance.

 The Controlling the Assault of Non-Solicited Pornography and Marketing Act (CAN-SPAM Act) (15 U.S.C. §§7701-7713 and 18 U.S.C. §1037) and the Telephone Consumer Protection Act (47 U.S.C. §227 et seq.) regulate the collection and use of e-mail addresses and telephone numbers, respectively.